andres-asm/invader/docs/README.md

 It's split in two parts:
 - piccolo as the libretro player implementation
-- kami as the GUI frontend, currently it uses nuklear, and has both SDL2 and GLFW3 implementations
+- kami as the GUI frontend, currently it uses nuklear, and uses SDL2 as it's backend

 As for the goals, nothing concrete so far, we'll see how it goes.